Marc-Bernard-Tools/abaplint-Ext-for-abapGit/README.md

 2. abapGit needs to be installed

-3. abaplint needs to be installed and given access to your GitHub repository.
+3. abaplint must be installed and given access to your GitHub repository.

    - Install abaplint